polkadot-fellows/xcm-format/proposals/0038-execute-with-origin.md

 ## Summary

-The proposed change is the introduction of a `WithPushedOrigin` instruction.
+The proposed change is the introduction of an `ExecuteWithOrigin` instruction.
-The instruction allows the XCVM to "push" a new origin for just a few instructions and then return to the original origin when those instructions are done.
+The instruction allows the XCVM to execute a few instructions with a particular origin and then return to the original origin when those instructions are done.
 It can be seen as pushing a new origin on a stack for the execution of a block of instructions and then popping it back when the block is done.
-The new origin can only be empty (clear the origin) or a child of the current origin.
+The new origin can either be empty (clear the origin) or a child of the current origin.

 The goal is to give developers more flexibility and a better experience when handling origins in their messages.